ubergeekady/adyhub/src/pages/about.md

 I have created this blog to share my notes and learnings which might be of use to others.

 IT Skills:

-Languages : Py, JS, Go, Java, C++,
+Languages : Py, JS, Go, Java, C++, C, Asm,

 Frameworks : Django, React, Vue, Flask etc.

 Other Skills : Refactoring, Software Architecture, Cloud Platforms, Devops, Scaling, Engineering Leadership, Product Management

 Thanks.